archieyates/free-tex-packer/README.md

 #

-## IMPORTANT: I don't have time to imporove this app anymore.
-Only critical bugs will be fixed.
+## IMPORTANT: This is a branch purely for preservation as the old app is no longer maintained.

 #